ChorusOne/solido/tests/README.md

 The tests are scripts that exit with status code 0 when the test passes, or with a nonzero status code when the test fails.

+In addition to the “black-box” tests here, there are also tests in the `program/tests` directory of the repository.
+Those tests do not require a local validator.